Auroville Dental Centre

 What is Auroville Dental Health Centre?

-Auroville Dental Health Centre was founded by Jaques Verré, a French Dental surgeon who established this Dental health centre in 1982.
+Auroville Dental Health Centre was founded by Jaques Verré, a French dental surgeon who established this dental health centre in 1982.
 In 1992, Dr Jaques Verré partnered with Mrs Suriyagandhi in order to promote preventive dental health care.

-Presently we treat yearly approximately 600 Aurovilians and 100 people from Pondicherry and elsewhere.
+Presently, on an annual basis, we treat approximately 600 Aurovilians and 100 people from Pondicherry and elsewhere.
 As Aurovilians come 4 times a year on average, it means that we provide 2400 sessions/year or see 200 Aurovilian cases per month.
 Children are checked regularly at schools and follow a preventive programme to reduce the need of treatment and further costs.
 There are now rarely big emergencies or acute cases as the awareness and general level of hygiene, in general, is higher than before.
 Auroville is in the process of organising a collective insurance system that will enable all Aurovilians to get free help for all types of medical and dental treatment, including prosthesis (within the limits of our actual capacities)!
 While the rural programmes are sponsored by foreign donors and friends, the dental clinic of the Health Centre runs through contributions and is self-sufficient.

 - Dental training for the local village women to become Dental Health Workers (or reinforcing their skills) through a Universal Method.

 - Dental check-ups for school children in priority.

 - Small fillings using only hand instruments (ART Technique).

 - Transport by van the referred patients who need more complex treatment by the dentist in Auroville Health Centre - as there are no bus facilities in the rural areas - ensuring also the follow-ups.

 - Educating on oral hygiene so as to prevent dental caries.